 Self Awareness – this competency is about being present and connected with what is happening with ourselves at a deeply emotional level is the foundation of executive presence.
-An accurate and honest awareness of what is happening with us enables us to adapt and act making use of that valuable data in everything that we do.
-Robust awareness of our emotions at multiple layers is the foundation for us being experienced as grounded, confident, appropriate, true to ourselves.
-We are aware of the impact of our emotions on us and others and then can skillfully adapt for what is needed in that context.
+Accurate and honest awareness of what is happening with us enables us to adapt and act making use of that valuable data in everything that we do.
+Robust awareness of our emotions at multiple layers is the foundation for us to be experienced as grounded, confident, appropriate, true to ourselves.
+We are aware of the impact of our emotions on us and others and then can skillfully adapt to what is needed in that context.

-Authenticity – this is all about being being a coherent person in how we live out, express or manifest all of this emotional data in a complex variety of situations.
-Authenticity in relation to Executive presence is about being aligned in our expression of our values, commitments, communication and who we are.
-It’s about what you say, how you say it, when you say it, who hears it, why you say it, what you don’t say, and how how don’t say it, and above all else where what you say is coming from in you and then what is the affect of all this on others and the organisation as a whole.
-We may be described as reliable, authentic, genuine and worthy of trust.
+Authenticity – this is all about being a coherent person in how we live out, express, or manifest all of this emotional data in a complex variety of situations.
+Authenticity in relation to Executive presence is about being aligned in our expression of our values, commitments, communication, and who we are.
+It’s about what you say, how you say it when you say it, who hears it, why you say it, what you don’t say, and how don’t say it, and above all elsewhere what you say is coming from in you and then what is the effect of all this on others and the organisation as a whole.
+We may be described as reliable, authentic, genuine, and worthy of trust.
 We may be described as being authentically true to ourselves.
 Above all else, we communicate using every tool available to us in ways that are authentic and aligned.
-Not only are we confident, our confidence is infectious.
+Not only are we confident, but our confidence is also infectious.

 What can you do?

 It all starts with Self Awareness.
 It’s the best place to begin.
 As a coach, I am convinced that working with a coach who is genuinely skilled in transformational development is one of the most effective ways to change anything.